Flutter

 Enable the Flutter DevTools performance overlay during development to catch frame drops early.
 A consistent green bar means smooth 60fps rendering.

-Frameworks and tools for building applications that run on multiple operating systems from a single codebase.
+Frameworks for building apps across multiple platforms from a single codebase.

 Accessed Jan 24, 2026